UrbanCode/Deploy-docs/docs/ucd_version_welcome.md

 # UrbanCode Deploy documentation

-Welcome to the UrbanCode Deploy documentation, where you can find information about how to install, maintain, and use UrbanCode Deploy.
+Welcome to the UrbanCode Deploy documentation Center, where you can find everything you need to install, maintain, and use UrbanCode Deploy.

-## Getting started
+These topics can help you get started:

 [Product overview](/com.ibm.deploy.doc/topics/intro_ch.md)